 Prior to the appointment as President of the EPO, António Campinos was the Executive Director of the European Union Intellectual Property Office (EUIPO) in Alicante/Spain from 2010 until June 2018.
 The EUIPO is responsible for managing the EU trademark and the registered Community design.

 Mr Campinos came to the EUIPO from the Portuguese National Institute of Industrial Property (INPI) where he held different executive roles.
 He joined the INPI in 2000 as Trademark Director and in 2005 was elected its President.
 From 2005 to 2007 he headed the Portuguese Delegation on the Administrative Board of the EUIPO, and was Chairman of this board from 2008 to 2010.
 In parallel (from 2005 to 2010) he was head of the Portuguese Delegation at the Administrative Council of the EPO, Chairman of the Working Group on Industrial Property at the Council of the European Union during the Portuguese Presidency (July to December 2007), Chairman of the Ad Hoc Working Group on the Legal Development of the Madrid System for the International Registration of Marks, and Head of the Portuguese Delegation at the World Intellectual Property Organization (WIPO) General Assemblies.

-As Portuguese national with a Master in Public Law and advanced European studies, he began his career in 1998 in the public administration sector in Portugal at the Ministry of Economy and Innovation as Assistant to the Deputy Secretary of State to the Minister.
+As a Portuguese national with a Master's degree in Public Law and Advanced European Studies, he began his career in 1998 in the public administration sector in Portugal at the Ministry of Economy and Innovation as Assistant to the Deputy Secretary of State to the Minister.